fenago/snowflake-intro/lab1_snowflake/getting_started_with_snowflake.md

 Negative
 : **Role-Based Access Control**
 Snowflake offers very powerful and granular access control that dictates the objects and functionality a user can access, as well as the level of access they have.
-For more details, check out the [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide/security-access-control.html).

 ### Create a New Role and Add a User